Power Generation Project

 Why is KPUB investing in owning its own power generation?

-KPUB has a power supply contract that is ending in the next few years, which supplies a large portion of our current power supply portfolio.
 Our utility is in the historic process of now owning our own generation.
 This strategic move has been a long-term consideration for the electric utility company for several decades.

-The energy market has become increasingly volatile with market scarcity and rising power demand and extreme weather events.
 This project strengthens KPUB’s ability to protect our ratepayers and continue offering some of the lowest electric rates in Texas for decades to come.

-The proposed project would be a natural gas-fired reciprocating internal combustion engine (RICE) generation plant.
+This will be a natural gas-fired reciprocating internal combustion engine (RICE) generation plant.
 This type of plant is dispatchable, meaning it can be turned on anytime and is not dependent on a source like the wind or sun.
 RICE plants are highly efficient and can continue operating at full capacity during extremely hot or cold weather.

 RICE generation plants are equipped with a closed-loop cooling system with water-to-air radiators, which means water consumption is almost zero.